 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., v
+G3 Do tuition and fees vary by year of study (e.g., V

-sophomore, junior, senior)?
-X
+sophomore, junior, senior)? ^

-G4 Yes No

-G4 Do tuition and fees vary by undergraduate instructional program? х
+G4 Yes No Do tuition and fees vary by undergraduate instructional program? Х more than the tuition and fees reported in G1?

-program: